istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 ## Deploy an HTTPS proxy

 For this example, to simulate a legacy proxy, you deploy an HTTPS proxy inside your cluster.
-To simulate the fact that in the real life your proxy may be external to your cluster, you will address the pod of the proxy by its IP address and not by a Kubernetes service.
+Also, to simulate a more realistic proxy that is running outside of your cluster, you will address the pod of the proxy by its IP address and not by a Kubernetes service.
 You can use any HTTPS proxy that supports HTTP Connect.
 We used [Squid](http://www.squid-cache.org).